mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 Using Caviness like most HPC systems involves the use of a shell through a command line interface (CLI) and either specialized software or programming techniques.
 The shell is a program with the special role of having the job of running other programs rather than doing calculations or similar tasks itself.
-What the user types goes into the shell, which then figures out what commands to run and orders the computer to execute them.
+Whatever the user types, is passed to the shell, which then figures out what commands to run and orders the computer to execute them.
 (Note that the shell is called "the shell" because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.)
 The most popular Unix shell is Bash, the Bourne Again SHell (so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern